MicrosoftDocs/azure-devops-docs/docs/boards/get-started/sign-up-invite-teammates.md

 ---
-title: Start using Azure Boards, sign up and invite teammates
+title: Sign up for and invite teammates to use projects in Azure Boards
 titleSuffix: Azure Boards
-description: Quickstart guide to signing up and inviting others to join a team project in Azure Boards ms.custom: boards-get-started ms.technology: devops-new-user ms.prod: devops
+description: Learn how to sign up for and invite others to join a team project in Azure Boards. ms.custom: boards-get-started ms.technology: devops-new-user ms.prod: devops